Orange Robe Tours

 Authentic cultural tours that give back

 Orange Robe Tours is a profit-for-purpose social enterprise, based in Luang Prabang, Laos.
-We employ former Novices and Monks who have recently left the temple to give culturally appropriate tours to tourists, providing much-needed support during their transition from temple life to layperson life, while preserving the traditional culture and customs of Laos.
+We employ former Novices and Monks who have recently left the temple to lead culturally appropriate tours.
+This provides much-needed support for our guides during their transition from temple life to layperson life and helps in the overall preservation of the traditional culture and customs of Laos.

 How We Give Back

-Our 1-hour tours are operated exclusively by former Novices and Monks, providing you with a unique opportunity to learn all about Buddhism in Laos from a first-hand source.
+Our 1-hour tours provide you with a unique opportunity to learn all about Buddhism in Laos from a first-hand source.
+We highly recommend that visitors do both tours to gain a full understanding and appreciation of the Buddhist culture here in Laos.

 Our tours are limited to 7 people to ensure everyone has an intimate, fulfilling experience.